Evercoder/culori/docs/resources.md

 menu-order: 4
 ---

-## culori extras
+## Culori extras

-These projects add more functionality to culori, but they're separate as to keep the core bundle small:
+These projects add more functionality to Culori, but they're separate as to keep the core bundle small:

 -   [culori-scales](https://github.com/evercoder/culori-scales) — color scales (ColorBrewer, matplotlib, etc).
 -   [culori-names](https://github.com/evercoder/culori-names) — More named colors, from a variety of sources.
 -   [d3-color-difference](https://github.com/evercoder/d3-color-difference) — a separate D3.js plugin to compute color differences

-## Products using culori
+## Products using Culori

--   [Moqups](https://moqups.com) — all our color-manipulation functions are handled by culori.
+-   [Moqups](https://moqups.com) — all our color-manipulation functions are handled by Culori.
--   [Dainty](https://dainty-vs.now.sh) — Dainty is a configurable refined and balanced color theme for Visual Studio using culori’s CIELAB capabilities for generating and processing colors.

-_Does your product/project use culori?
+_Does your product/project use Culori?
 Create a PR and add yourself to this list!_

 ## Similar projects